 There are times when a believer says that they are only committed to their local church.
-If Christians focus only on their local church then they run the risk of losing connection to the wider body and so becoming isolated and insular.
+If Christians focus only on their local church then they run the risk of losing connection with the wider body and so becoming isolated and insular.
 The emphasis here is very horizontal.

 Yes, there are times when the universal church, represented by Christians we don’t even know, do things that are embarrassing and it would be good to say that is just them and not us.
-Be that as it may, the Bible calls the ‘church’ to do many things some of which involve specialisation (e.g. care for the widows, homeless, vulnerable, children, refugees etc.) but that is the church collective not just the church individual.
+Be that as it may, the Bible calls the ‘church’ to do many things some of which involve specialisation (e.g. care for the widows, homeless, vulnerable, children, refugees etc.) and that is the church collective not just the church individual.

-It is possible that God could have chosen to do all his work through each individual if he wanted to, but for some reason he has decided that it is best to give different gifts to different individuals who belong to different churches and then through them, care for his world.
+It is possible that God could have chosen to do all his work through each individual if he wanted to, but for some reason he has decided that it is best to give different gifts to different individuals who belong to different local churches and then through them, care for his world.

 The universal church has the capacity to serve in more specific yet still important areas than what the local church may be able to do.
 In the country that I live there are terrific Christian organisations who do the specific work of reaching and caring for others – the Church Missionary Society, Bush Church Aid, City Bible Forum, Compassion Sponsorship, Scripture Union, Australian Fellowship of Evangelical Students and of course the denominations and theological colleges to which our local churches are affiliated with.
 All are examples of the universal church in action.

 These ministries are made up of Christians who by and large come from the local church.
 And our local church is made up of Christians who have often come through these Christian organisations.
 This partnership should not be one or the other.
-It is good of a Christian to find a way to be supportively involved at a universal level alongside their local involvement.
+It is good for a Christian to find a way to be supportively involved at a universal level alongside their local involvement.

 Core in Membership